outside-edge/python-espncricinfo/README.md

 # python-espncricinfo

-A Python client for ESPNCricInfo's Match API
+A Python client for ESPNCricInfo's match and summary JSON.

 ### Description